mvolkmann/blog/src/web-dev-tips.md

 ];
 ```

-- `forEach` iterates of the elements.
+- `forEach` iterates over the elements.
   It is useful in cases where it is desirable to
   call a named function on each element.
   In other cases it can be more clear to use a `for of` loop.